openebs/website/docs/main/user-guides/local-storage-user-guide/additional-information/kb.md

 **Next Steps:**

 * You may want to fully [verifying the OpenEBS installation](/user-guides/installation#verifying-openebs-installation) in more detail.
-* After verification, you probably want to [select a CAS Engine](/concepts/casengines).
+* After verification, you probably want to [select a CNS Engine](/concepts/casengines).

 #### Adding `privileged` SCC to projects that use OpenEBS volumes